FindMySchool LogoFindMySchool

 This is a school in genuine transition.
 The 2025 Ofsted Good rating confirms that curriculum redesign and leadership focus are bearing fruit, even if published exam results have not yet caught up.
 The atmosphere is purposeful and calm; pupils enjoy coming to school; staff are committed to improvement.
 Katharine Dines's leadership has brought momentum and clarity.
 For families in the Rayleigh area seeking a comprehensive secondary where their child will be known, supported, and part of an inclusive community, with growing confidence in teaching quality and a genuine commitment to character development, Sweyne Park merits serious consideration.
 It is not a high-flying academic selective; it is a solid community secondary improving year on year.
 Best suited to families valuing holistic development, strong pastoral care, and a school that listens to pupil voice.
 The main challenge will be for the school to translate curriculum improvements into improved exam outcomes in the coming years.

 The Sweyne Park School was rated Good by Ofsted in May 2025 across Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision.
 This represents significant improvement from its February 2023 "Requires Improvement" rating.
-GCSE results are below England average, ranking the school in the middle tier nationally, but Ofsted noted that recent curriculum improvements have not yet been reflected in exam outcomes.
+GCSE results are mixed, with the current GCSE academic ranking at 3,702nd in England, but Ofsted noted that recent curriculum improvements have not yet been reflected in exam outcomes.

-At GCSE in 2024, the school achieved an Attainment 8 score of 40.2, below the England average.
+At GCSE in the 2024-25 / 2025 dataset, the school achieved an Attainment 8 score of 44.
 Progress 8 was -0.38, indicating pupils made below-average progress from KS2 to GCSE.
-At A-Level, 53% of grades were A*-B, with stronger relative performance at this level.
-The school ranks in the middle tier nationally for both GCSE and A-Level (FindMySchool rankings).
+At A-Level in 2025, 40% of grades were A*-B. The school ranks 3,702nd in England for GCSE academic outcomes and 1,375th for A-level academic outcomes (FindMySchool rankings).
 However, Ofsted inspectors noted that the curriculum has improved significantly since exams were last sat, suggesting results may improve in coming years.

 The school has a dedicated sports hall (opened by Rio Ferdinand in 1999), extensive outdoor pitches, a music suite, and a library.
 The Sweyne Park Gallery displays student art.
 Sixth formers benefit from a dedicated enrichment programme, and Duke of Edinburgh and Arts Award facilities are available.
 The school has spacious grounds and on-site parking for 300 vehicles, with good public transport links.

 The sixth form opened in September 2014 and serves around 140 students.
 It offers A-Level study across a broad range of subjects and was rated Good by Ofsted in 2025.
 Independent progress plans help students take ownership of their learning.
 External students are admitted at Year 12.
-Around 45% of the 2024 leaver cohort progressed to university, 10% to apprenticeships, and 33% to employment.
+In the 2025 A-level dataset, 40% of grades were A*-B, and the sixth form ranks 1,379th overall in England.

 Yes.
 The school operates a Resource Base for Deaf Pupils (RBDP) with specialist Teachers of the Deaf and adapted communication approaches to support deaf students to participate fully in mainstream school life.
 The base has capacity for 24 pupils.
 Additional mainstream SEND support is available for pupils with other needs.
 Families with SEND requirements should discuss needs with the school directly.